Harvey County, Kansas

-Harvey County (county code HV) is a county located in the U.S. state of Kansas.
+Harvey County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Newton.
 As of the 2020 census, the county population was 34,024.
-Its county seat and most populous city is Newton.
+The county was named for James Harvey, a U.S. senator and the fifth governor of Kansas.

 History

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia to Newton.

-In 1872, Harvey County was founded, and named in honor of the fifth Governor of Kansas James M. Harvey.
+The next year, in 1872, Harvey County was founded from portions of McPherson, Marion, and Sedgwick counties, and named in honor of the fifth Governor of Kansas, James M. Harvey, with Newton designated the county seat.

+The first settlers arrived in 1869, and by 1871, there was already significant pressure to organize a new county in what was then the northern portion of Sedgwick County, an effort which succeeded in 1872.
+The early years of Harvey County's government were dogged by persistent public discontent over missing records and financial irregularities, but by the mid-1870s confidence in the county's government was restored and the county grew rapidly, particularly with the arrival of large numbers of Mennonite settlers in 1872.

+The county developed quickly, with churches, schools, and businesses established within a few years of its founding.
+Despite early hardship from prairie fires, storms, and the devastating grasshopper plague of 1874, Harvey County rebounded with strong agricultural output and infrastructure improvements.
+The county's abundant water resources, fertile farmland, and natural materials like gypsum and limestone further strengthened its economy.
+By 1910, Harvey County had a population of 19,200 and no public debt, a rare achievement among Kansas counties at that time.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 541 sqmi, of which 540 sqmi is land and 1.0 sqmi (0.2%) is water.
 The Little Arkansas River flows through the county.